Agriculture in Rivers State: Songhai Rivers Initiative Farm

 Other units are broilers production, cassava processing unit, feed mill, rice mill, machines production, stabilised bricks production, free range poultry, plantain farm, pineapple, vegetable garden, cassava and moringa cultivation units.
 More units designed for future production at the centre include coconut, animal feeds, mango for chips and juice, orange for juice and input for animal processing and snail production.

+In recent times, the farm has been dormant and the Rivers State Government had to swing into action to woo investors to the farm.
+The Governor Siminalayi Fubara led administration promised to revive the farm to create food in the state and also provide employment opportunities for the Rivers people.

+Revolution of agriculture

+The Rivers State Government pledge to change and bring more development to agriculture sector in River State using the Songhai farm.